Jojodicus/recess/README.md

 If it stops working after a relog, add the line above to your `~/.bash_profile` (or if that doesn't exist, the `~/.profile`).
 Then relog for the changes to take effect.

 ### `recess config` says `No editor found`
 The configurator for the environment variables $EDITOR and $VISUAL.
 If those aren't set it checks for the editors neovim, vim and nano (in that order).
-If none of those is found, it will terminate with an error.
+If none of those are found, it will terminate with an error.
 To fix this, set either of the environment variables, install one of the three editors or run `recess config <editor>` to specify the editor manually.